smoke-you/EMBER/docs/HTTPD_getting_started.md

 ## Configuration Macros

 The following macros are used by httpd.
-They may be user-defined in a configuration header, typically `httpd_config.h`.
+User-defined values may be set in the configuration header file `ember_config.h`.
+If no values are defined for these macros in `ember_config.h` then the default values shown below will be used.

 | #define | Default | Explanation |
 | :-- | --: | :-- |